MailTape/MailTape/src/content/episodes/2025-02-26-magic_tuber_stringband.md

 ## Magic Tuber Stringband - Ghost Pipe

-Sarah: **"** lorem ipsum **"**
+Sarah: **"** Another one from Magic Tuber Stringband, because the music offers so much for us to discover. **"**

 ## Weirs and Magic Tuber Stringband - Tunnel

 Sarah : **"** Give yourself the gift of listening, or rather breathing in, this track.
 Recorded live to tape in the pitch black Virginia Crozet Rail Tunnel, the release goes through so many shades of experimental improv, traditional, and noise movements.
-Featuring fiddle, gong, shruti box, moth harp, vocals, Weissenborn, and percussives, we are witnessing magic made in the dark. **"**
+Featuring fiddle, gong, shruti box, moth harp, vocals, Weissenborn, and percussives, we are witnessing magic made in the dark :) **"**

- Thank you...
+ Thank you for joining us this morning !